mgibbs189/custom-field-suite/readme.txt

 4. The Tools area for migrating field groups

 == Changelog ==

+= 1.7.9 =
+* Bugfix: field validation for new posts

 = 1.7.8 =
 * Field management - autofill and paste support (props @Gator92)